-In total, SFT provides dense supervision that is crucial for injecting knowledge that a model cannot discover on its own.
-RFT, by contrast, targets actual competence but is tethered to the capabilities of the model.
-This establishes their core complementarity: SFT acts as the mechanism to expand the model's knowledge boundary, elevating RFT's capability ceiling, while RFT provides the goal-oriented training objective necessary to steer the model from behavioral cloning towards robust problem-solving.
-In practice, this synergy is already leveraged (if imperfectly), with a `cold start' phase of SFT typically preceding RFT~\cite{guo2025deepseek, code-r1}.
-Yet, this is more of a heuristic than a principled strategy.
-The question of what defines an optimal initial policy for RFT remains open, and the interplay between the two stages and training paradigms is still to be understood.
-This motivates our central research question: How can we move beyond an empirical, sequential pipeline and develop a framework that formally integrates the process supervision of SFT with the goal-oriented optimization of RFT?
+In total, SFT provides crucial dense supervision for injecting knowledge that a model cannot discover on its own.
+RFT, by contrast, targets actual competence but is tethered to the model's capabilities.
+This establishes their \textit{core complementarity}: SFT serves as the mechanism for expanding the model's knowledge boundary, elevating RFT's capability ceiling, while RFT provides the goal-oriented training objective necessary to steer the model from behavioral cloning towards robust problem-solving.
+This motivates our central research question: \textit{How can we develop a framework that formally integrates the process supervision of SFT with the goal-oriented optimization of RFT?}

 To bridge this gap, we first present a unified view of SFT and RFT, suggesting that they share a consistent optimization structure.
-We then introduce \textit{Prefix Reinforcement Finetuning} (\textbf{Prefix-RFT}) as a hybrid post-training approach to incorporate offline demonstration datasets into the RFT training.
+We then introduce \textit{Prefix Reinforcement Finetuning} (\textbf{Prefix-RFT}) as a hybrid post-training approach that incorporates offline demonstration datasets into RFT training.
 Specifically, we sample a prefix from the demonstration and task the policy with generating its continuation.
 This composite sequence---an off-policy prefix followed by the on-policy continuation---is then treated as a trajectory and used alongside standard model rollouts in the RFT update step.
-The core intuitions behind \ourmethod are twofold.
-(1) Compared to RFT, a high-quality prefix serves as a powerful guiding mechanism for exploration.
+The core intuitions behind \ourmethod are twofold: (1) Compared to RFT, a high-quality prefix serves as a powerful guiding mechanism for exploration.
 If a hybrid trajectory yields a higher reward, the corresponding prefix is naturally reinforced into the model.
 (2) Compared to SFT, Prefix-RFT keeps RFT's problem-solving training objective.
-Meanwhile, by providing only the initial part of the solution, Prefix-RFT grants the model constrained autonomy: it starts by following a promising path but still has the flexibility to discover a superior continuation, thus leveraging demonstration data for guidance without being rigidly constrained by it.
+Meanwhile, by providing only the initial part of the solution, Prefix-RFT grants the model constrained autonomy: it starts by following a promising path but still has the flexibility to discover a superior continuation, thus leveraging demonstration data for guidance without being rigidly constrained.